 About transponders - USA glider pilot background on transponder types and functionality

 About ADSB - USA glider pilot background on the new aircraft traffic surveillance system

-If you are interested in the FLARM® glider traffic warning system, Dave contributed heavily to this in-depth FLARM® discussion on GliderPilot.org
+Interested in the FLARM® glider traffic warning system?
+Dave contributed heavily to this in-depth FLARM® discussion on GliderPilot.org

 Dave's 2012 blog from Minden, Nevada - The USA Open Class Nationals